Sulphurous/gdps-extras/README.md

 # gdps-extras

 Welcome to the GDPS-extras area.
 This is where you will find extra things non-required in the GDPS.
-Both CvoltonGDPS and NepNep Servers.
+Both CvoltonGDPS and NepNep Servers extra things will be put here.